 mid-range ($$): Palazzo Vecchio Exclusive Residence This 4-star authentic Venetian mansion is beautiful place for couples, located in the heart of Rethymno Town, below the Venetian Fortress.
 It has a free private car parking, cobbled courtyard, and the small pool.

-3. Heraklion, where to stay in Crete in the capital city
+Heraklion, where to stay in Crete for culture vultures

-Located on the eastern side of Crete, Heraklion, also known as Iraklion or Iraklio, is the biggest city and the capital city of Crete, home to the main port and Heraklion airport (HER).
+Heraklion, also known as Iraklion or Iraklio, is the biggest city and the capital city of Crete, home to the main port and Heraklion International Airport, which is the primary gateway for visitors to Crete.
 It’s a bustling urban center, full of tourists, students, shopping, and nightlife.

 Heraklion also has a beautiful old town along the seafront which has a certain old-world charm.
 Around the old Venetian Harbour, you will find the 16th-century Venetian Fort of Koules (Rocca a Mare Fortress) and the Venetian Arsenals.

-Head to the city center, you will see Lion Square, the Morosini Fountain, the Venetian Saint Mark’s Basilica, the Church of Agios Titos, and the Venetian Loggia (Town Hall) on 25th of August street, which is the best-preserved Venetian building in Crete.
+Head to the city center, you will see Lion Square, the Morosini Fountain, the Venetian Saint Mark’s Basilica, the Church of Agios Titos, and the Town Hall on 25th of August street, which is the best-preserved Venetian building in Crete.

 One of the most notable landmarks is the Grand Venetian Walls of the city, Venetian fortification walls of the city during the 16th and 17th centuries.
 If you reach the top of Martinengo Bastion, the highest point of the Heraklion’s Wall, you will see Kazantzakis’ Tomb, the resting of the famous Cretan author, Nikos Kazantzakis.